Adult Attachment Style

 You can start working on this by writing down your beliefs about yourself and others in relationships.
 Then look at the list and then really let it sink in that these are not real.
 They are your expectations that you bring into relationships.
 They are not reality.
 They are your ideas about reality that you then project onto reality.
 Start to notice how these show up in your everyday life.

 Feel your underlying feelings and process trauma.

-Re-program your subconscious with healthy expectations about reality with positive experiences.
+Re-program your subconscious with healthy expectations about reality.

 This is basically finding models of secure behavior and studying them.
 Thais Gibson has some YT videos about how secure people behave in relationships which are helpful to learn what normal and healthy behavior looks like.
 I also found it helpful to watch YT couples who livestream together and interact with each other in a healthy way to just observe how they interact.
 Look around you for examples of people who have relationships that work, whether it’s romantic partners or families, and think about how they interact.
 You can also Google, “how secure people handle X” and find information that way.